Kelly McCrimmon

+Biography

+He was born on October 13, 1960 to farmers Byron and Faye McCrimmon in Plenty, Saskatchewan.
+His father was an amateur hockey player and coach for the Rosetown Red Wings senior team.
+His older brother, Brad, became a professional defenceman in the NHL.
+He graduated from the University of Michigan in 1984.

 Playing career

-Kelly McCrimmon played for the Prince Albert Raiders of the SJHL before suiting up with the Wheat Kings for two seasons, winning his first championship there as a player in his rookie season.
+Kelly McCrimmon played for the Prince Albert Raiders of the SJHL before suiting up with the Wheat Kings in 1978 for two seasons, winning his first championship there as a player in his rookie season.
 After his WHL career, he played hockey for the University of Michigan Wolverines for four seasons, and was named captain his final season.

 Post-playing career

 Brandon Wheat Kings

 McCrimmon spent his first years of coaching junior hockey in the SJHL, starting with the North Battleford North Stars for two seasons, then one with the Lloydminster Lancers.

 In 1988 he re-joined the Brandon Wheat Kings as an assistant coach, then later became general manager in 1989, as well as a few stints as head coach on the way replacing Doug Sauter and Kevin Maxwell respectively.
 In 1992, he became the minority owner of the Wheat Kings, purchasing one-third of the franchise.
 In 2001, he became the sole owner of the franchise after he bought the remaining shares from Bob Cornell.

 In 1995–96, McCrimmon won his first championship as a WHL general manager and his second championship with the Wheat Kings.

 In 2004, he took over the coaching duties for the Brandon Wheat Kings.
 In his third stint as head coach of Brandon Wheat Kings, he made an appearance in the finals as head coach and general manager.
 In 2011, he stepped down from his coaching duties handing them to former Ottawa Senators head coach Cory Clouston.

 McCrimmon returned to the bench in the 2013–14 season for the Wheat Kings for the next three seasons.
 During the 2014–15 season, he coached the Wheat Kings to the Western Hockey League finals, losing to the Kelowna Rockets.
 The next season he was brought on as an assistant coach for Team Canada at the World Junior Championships in Helsinki, Finland.
 The Wheat Kings had a second stint at the finals that year winning the Ed Chynoweth Cup that year against the Seattle Thunderbirds in five games.

+After joining the management of the Vegas Golden Knights in 2017, McCrimmon sold the Wheat Kings team in September 2020.